 is usually sent if you still have not received your payment after first and second reminder letters.

 Step 4 - Ask for help from a third party

 Alternative dispute resolution (ADR) is an alternative to going to court to resolve your dispute.
 ADR is generally quicker and cheaper than court and gives you more control over the outcome.
 Common types of ADR include facilitation, mediation and conciliation.

 The language used in dispute resolution can be confusing.
 The National Alternative Dispute Resolution Advisory Council has a glossary

-that explains common terms used in dispute resolution in Australia.
+(PDF 517KB) that explains common terms used in dispute resolution in Australia.